TFNTF/rebuttal_figures_tabs/README.md

   </tr>
 </table>

-Table 7 reflects the effectivess of the design of our Haar fusion, where it can not be substituted by measurement-consistency updates with different strengths across frequency components.
+Table 7 presents the quantitative comparison between our full method and its variants without Haar or without frequency continuation, demonstrating the effectiveness of our design.

 ## Figure 3.
 Qualitative Results for Ablation Studies